 1. We have won before!
-Grassroots work (especially a legal challenge by the all-volunteer organization Friends of the Headwaters) stopped Enbridge’s Sandpiper pipeline in 2016.
-Across North America, many proposed tar sands pipelines have been scrapped due to fierce opposition.
+Grassroots work, such as the legal challenge by the all-volunteer organization Friends of the Headwaters, stopped Enbridge’s Sandpiper pipeline in 2016.
+Across North America, A number of other tar sands pipelines have been scrapped or stalled due to fierce opposition.

 2. People are rallying across the country and the world to fight pipeline construction projects.
 We are part of a greater movement to end our dependence on fossil fuels, meaning there is wide social support for this fight.

 3. Line 3 is not wanted by Minnesotans.
 94% of the public comments submitted for the Evidentiary Hearings on Line 3 opposed the pipeline.

 4. We have built an immense record of evidence for why the pipeline is unlawful and unnecessary.
 Minnesota’s own Department of Commerce recommended against approving this project.
 Administrative Law Judge Ann O’Reilly (who built the record) stated that the costs to MN of building a new pipeline on a new corridor far outweighed the benefits.
 The Minnesota Pollution Control Agency and the Minnesota Department of Natural Resources raised serious concerns with Enbridge’s route.
 Dozens of experts and multiple sovereign tribal nations helped show that this project would be the wrong choice.